VienVan/Perseus-2.0/README.md

 10. Trello, for project planning

 #Set-up Environment
-Please fork and clone the repo to make any contributions/edits.
+Fork and clone the repo to make any contributions/edits.
 Once you have the repo on your system,

 run ```npm install```